fishieststick/rpi-bootonce/README.md

 `bootonce connect` prepares an offline Raspberry Pi OS installation for Raspberry Pi Connect.

-This is useful when you are booted into a recovery OS and want to prepare another OS installation, for example an eMMC installation or USB recovery installation, before booting into it.
+This is useful when you are booted into one OS, for example a recovery USB system, and want to prepare another OS installation, for example eMMC, before booting into it.

 `bootonce connect` can configure: